Skip to main content

 Scott Steffens, CPA

 During Scott’s 30+ year career within public accounting, he has provided audit and specialized services to not-for-profit, health care, government, and corporate clients.
-Scott has served in multiple diversity, recruiting and resource roles for the last 20 years.
+Scott has served in multiple recruiting and resource roles for the last 20 years.
 Scott has also served on multiple advisory boards at DePaul University including athletics and the college of commerce.
 Scott’s specialties are not-for-profit, health care, professional services, investment management and corporate clients.

 Patti Tuomey